matthewfreeman821/GuessNumber/README.md

 ### 3. Obstacles

 As always creating more features on a tutorial is difficult.
-I decided to start with a basic change of theme by adding a button which can change the background color of the game.
+I decided to start with a basic change of theme by adding a button which can change the background color of the game between black and red.

 ### 4. Future Additions

 * More themes
 * Two player mode
+* Difficulty levels